Jeff-Russ/ror-guides/rails-database.md

 	$ rails destroy model Classsroom
 	$ rails g model Classroom room_num:integer lab_equip:boolean

-The synax for this is `column_name:type column_name:type,` etc. __IMPORTANT:__ Notice that there are no commas.
+The syntax for this is `column_name:type column_name:type,` etc. __IMPORTANT:__ Notice that there are no commas.
 If you put commas, you will not get an error but commas will be inserted into the actual migration file and you will get an error when you finally run the migration!

 Note that this quicker way does not allow you to set a default modifier like we had with `t.boolean "lab_equip", default: false`.
 There are, however some accepted modifiers in the generate command.
 It's a bit advanced for now but you can look up "passing modifiers to rails generate" if you're interested.
 Here is the output with `, default: false` added in afterward: